We were told we would get an answer back today on a short sale

 (from a listing agent perspective)

 short sales approval timeAn offer for $325,000 is submitted to the lender for their approval.
-After SIX months (it's a long story) the lender comes back with a counter/approval.
-They want a price $10,000 higher than the offer and give an approval for $335,000.
-Buyer says no thank you and walks away.
-There is another offer, but the approval is only good for that contract/buyer.
-After talking to a supervisor at the bank they say that we can submit the other offer, which is for $335,000 and we SHOULD have a quick approval or re-approval, 24-48 hrs.
-Meanwhile TWO MONTHS later.
+After SIX months (it's a long story), the lender comes back with a counter/approval.
+They want a price of $10,000 higher than the offer and permit $335,000.
+The buyer says no thank you and walks away.
+There is another offer, but the approval is only suitable for that contract/buyer.
+After talking to a supervisor at the bank, they say that we can submit the other offer, which is for $335,000, and we SHOULD have a quick approval or re-approval 24-48 hrs.
+Meanwhile, TWO MONTHS later.
 We get an approval to close.
-Buyer is hanging on and finally after NINE months of short sale/long sale the house get sold.
+The buyer is hanging on, and finally, after NINE months of short sale/long sale, the house gets sold.

-Buyer submits an offer for the full asking price.
-We are in constant communication with the listing agent who has been told by the bank that they will have an answer in TWO WEEKS.
-The foreclosure sale date is already set as well.
-Two weeks go by.
-No word from the bank.
-Buyer keeps calling us every 10 minutes.
+The buyer submits an offer for the total asking price.
+We are constantly communicating with the listing agent, who the bank told us will have an answer in TWO WEEKS.
+The foreclosure sale date is already set, as well.
+Two weeks go by—no word from the bank.
+The buyer keeps calling us every 10 minutes.
 We keep calling the listing agent.
 Nothing to report.
-Another week goes by and now the bank says they will have an answer in ONE more week. (four weeks and counting).
-Buyer keeps calling us.
-We keep calling listing agent.
-Listing agent keeps on calling the bank.
-Finally FIVE weeks later (two weeks before foreclosure sale) the bank comes back with an approval.
-Have to close in two weeks.
-Buyer can't close in two weeks, needs a month.
+Another week goes by, and now the bank says they will have an answer in ONE more week. (four weeks and counting).
+The buyer keeps calling us.
+We keep calling the listing agent.
+The listing agent keeps on calling the bank.
+Finally, FIVE weeks later (two weeks before the foreclosure sale), the bank comes back with approval.
+We have to close in two weeks.
+The buyer can't complete it in two weeks; it needs a month.
 The bank is not budging on the closing date.
-The buyer has to go find another house, after five weeks of waiting.
+The buyer has to find another house after five weeks of waiting.

 short sale approvedThe point is that even if somebody gives you a specific date when you should have an answer - it may not happen!
-This is why we emphasize (a lot) that we MAY get an answer in around _______ weeks/days etc. It's rarely 100% accurate.
+This is why we emphasize (a lot) that we MAY get an explanation in around _______ weeks/days etc. It's rarely 100% accurate.
 We do the best we can.
-Some banks are much easier to work with than others and can have an approval fairly quickly.
-The fastest approval we have ran across was from a smaller local bank - 5 days, followed by approval from the 2nd mortgage/lien holder in another couple of days.
-The buyers where in a position to close in 40 days from the day they put in the offer.
+Some banks are much easier to work with than others and can have approval reasonably quickly.
+The fastest support we have run across was from a smaller local bank - 5 days, followed by permission from the 2nd mortgage/lien holder in another couple of days.
+The buyers could close in 40 days from the day they put in the offer.

 The second point is, welcome to the world of short sales.
 Things happen.
 Be prepared to wait.
-If you do not have time to wait, lets go look at alternatives.
-If you are interested in putting in an offer on a short sale, first we'll make a call to the listing agent to see where things are at.
-That call is often vital to know how close or far getting the approval might be.
+Let's look at alternatives if you have time to get started.
+If you are interested in putting in an offer on a short sale, first, we'll call the listing agent to see where things are.
+That call is often vital to know how close or far getting the approval might be

 Disclaimer: Kenna Real Estate Blog does not guarantee nor is in any way responsible for the accuracy of the information provided herein, and provides said information without warranties of any kind, either expressed or implied.